Remote Control a Mac with Screen Sharing in OS X

 Mac OS X includes a great feature called Screen Sharing which allows for the remote control of a Macs display.
 This means you can easily access a home or work Mac while on the go, or even do something like remotely troubleshoot a parents computer.
 It’ll work across just about any supported OS X versions too, a Mac running OS X Mountain Lion, Mavericks, and newer, can connect to a work Mac running Snow Leopard, and so on.
 Screen Sharing is extremely easy to setup, follow along or watch the video below for a quick demonstration.

-Setting Up & Using Screen Sharing in Mac OS X
+How to Set Up & Use Screen Sharing in Mac OS X

 Enable Screen Sharing on the Mac whose Screen will be shared (as server)